isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag reference to non-`const` parameters that are not read before being written to and are a type that could be cheaply returned; they should be "out" return values.
+* Flag reference to non-`const` parameters that are not read before being written to and are a type that could be cheaply returned; they should be “out” return values.
 * Flag returning a `const` value.
 To fix: Remove `const` to return a non-`const` value instead.

-### <a name="Rf-out-multi"></a>F.21: To return multiple "out" values, prefer returning a tuple or struct
+### <a name="Rf-out-multi"></a>F.21: To return multiple “out” values, prefer returning a tuple or struct

 ##### Reason

-A return value is self-documenting as an "output-only" value.
+A return value is self-documenting as an “output-only” value.
 Note that C++ does have multiple return values, by convention of using a `tuple`, possibly with the extra convenience of `tie` at the call site.